-We aim to find a beneficial course of study for each student who is prepared to work hard for success.
-Our policy is to find the best possible mix of subjects available to advance the education and career prospects of each individual.
+We aim to find a beneficial course of study for each student who is prepared to work hard for success; we look for the best possible mix of subjects to advance the education and career prospects of each individual.

-Our entry procedure allows for discussion between students and subject teachers and this can lead to programmes of study for one, two or three years.
-We have found that there is not always a natural progression from GCSE to A Level, therefore each course carries a specified entry requirement: experience suggests that success at A Level normally requires grade 5 ability in at least one GCSE subject, though some courses will require evidence of a wider range of skills and attainment.
+Our entry procedure allows for discussion between students and subject teachers to agree their best and most appropriate programme of study.
+We have found that there is not always a natural progression from GCSE to A Level, therefore each course carries a specified entry requirement: experience suggests that success at A Level normally requires at least grade 5 at GCSE, though some courses will require evidence of a wider range of skills and attainment.
 The GCSE level courses are open to all who are really determined to improve on their previous results.